Filed Under (Races, Road Running) by Matt on 07-12-2010

 After a long hiatus from running any races, I’ve decided to register for the Polar Bear 5K to be held on January 22, 2011 in Marietta, GA.
 I’ve been forced indoors by my schedule and the cold weather, so I needed some new motivation to keep pushing myself with my running.
 Now that I’ve spent money, hopefully I’ll stick to my training plan.
 We’ll see if $20 is enough to keep me from blowing it off…

-It has been a year since purchasing my Brooks Adrenaline GTS 9 and my foot was starting to hurt New Balance MR1012while running, so I went to the New Balance store in Alpharetta/Norcross this Saturday and got refitted for shoes (similar to Big Peach Running Co “Fit Process”).
+It has been a year since purchasing my Brooks Adrenaline GTS 9 and my foot was starting to hurt while running, so I went to the New Balance store in Alpharetta/Norcross this Saturday and got refitted for shoes (similar to Big Peach Running Co “Fit Process”).

 After trying on several shoes and going for quick jogs around the store and along the sidewalk outside, I ended up with the New Balance MR1012 Running Shoe.
 It is a model on the higher end of motion control.
 I am also going to try some Aetrex inserts to better help my lack of arches.